-Ganesh Visarjan can be done on the same day of Ganesh Staphana, i.e. Ganesh Chaturthi.
-However, in most of the places across India, it is for 10 or 11 days and thus falls on the day of Anant Chaturdashi every year, which would be on Tuesday, September 1, 2020.
+Ganesh Visarjan comes on 11th day from Ganesh Chaturthi or Ganeshotsav which in itself is a big festival celebrated by Hindu devotees.
+In some places, Ganesh Visarjan is done on the same day as Ganesh Stapana, i.e. Ganesh Chaturthi.
+However, in most of the places across India, it is for 11 days and thus falls on the day of Anant Chaturdashi.

-Ganesh Visarjan is considered as one of the prominent holy observances just like the installation of Ganesha idol on the first day of Ganesh Chaturthi On this momentous festivity, devotees recite louder 'Ganpati Bappa Morya, pudcha varshi luvkar ya' while performing traditional rituals to pay homage to Lord Ganesha.
+Ganesh Visarjan is considered as one of the prominent holy observances just like the installation of the Ganesha idol on the first day of Ganesh Chaturthi.
+After the final offering of coconuts, flowers and sweets, the statues of Lord Ganesha are taken to the water body through the street procession with much fanfare.
+Thousands of devotees join the procession and fill the whole atmosphere with chanting of Lord Ganesha.
+On this momentous festivity, devotees recite louder 'Ganpati Bappa Morya, pudcha varshi luvkar ya' while performing traditional rituals to pay homage to Lord Ganesha.

 Saying Adieu (goodbye) to our most innocent elephant-head God is really tender and difficult.
 However, saying goodbye does not mean the end, it does say forever.
 It just means that we will soon meet again on the next Ganesh Chaturthi.
-We wish, Lord Ganesha takes away all your intense sorrows, troubles and grieve along with him and showers you with immense euphoria and health, and prosperity this year.
+We wish, Lord Ganesha to take away all your intense sorrows, troubles, and grieve along with him, and showers you with immense euphoria and health, and prosperity this year.